Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 * You have enough content to start building the site and AI prompts in later steps.

-# 3.9 – Validate Migrated Data
+# 3.9 – Validate Migrated Data- Complete

 After generating initial JSON: